Why are mushrooms growing in my garden?

 Many people believe that the presence of mushrooms in their lawns is a sign of bad health, however it actually means the opposite as mushrooms are unable to grow in unhealthy, nutrient deprived soil.

-The most important thing to remember is that if you have mushrooms, your soil is generally healthy.
+The most important thing to remember is that if you have mushrooms in your garden, your soil is generally healthy.
 They also don’t cause harm or disease to your grass.
 However many people don’t like the look of fungi on the lawn and will also worry about whether they are poisonous or not, especially if they have children and pets.

 Can you eat mushrooms that grow in your lawn?